LSEG-API-Samples/Article.DataLibrary.Python.NewsSentimentWithLLM/README.md

 # [AI-Driven Stock Insights: Analyzing Financial News with LLMs](https://developers.lseg.com/en/article-catalog/article/ai-driven-stock-insights--analyzing-financial-news-with-llms)
 ## Introduction
 In the fast-paced world of finance, staying ahead means keeping informed of the latest news and market sentiments.
 With the vast amounts of data available, manual analysis is no longer viable.
-Here, we explore a breakthrough approach using Large Language Models (LLMs) like GPT for analyzing sentiments in financial news headlines, offering a glimpse into future investment strategies.
+Here, we explore a breakthrough approach using Large Language Models (LLMs) for analyzing sentiments in financial news headlines, offering a glimpse into future investment strategies.

 ## Understanding LLMs and Their Role in Finance
 LLMs are advanced AI tools capable of understanding and generating human-like text.
 By training on extensive datasets, they can interpret variation in language, making them perfect for analyzing the sentiment of financial news headlines.
 This method provides a more variation understanding of market sentiments, going beyond traditional analysis methods.